Key Takeaway

 Zepbound addresses the metabolic challenges of Hashimoto's through multiple converging pathways:

-- Dual-receptor weight loss: GIP and GLP-1 activation together produce 20%+ weight loss that does not depend on thyroid metabolic rate
+Try the BMI Calculator →- Dual-receptor weight loss: GIP and GLP-1 activation together produce 20%+ weight loss that doesn't depend on thyroid metabolic rate

-- Visceral fat reduction: Targets the inflammatory abdominal fat that is disproportionately elevated in hypothyroid patients
+- Visceral fat reduction: Targets the inflammatory abdominal fat that's disproportionately improved in hypothyroid patients

 - Inflammation suppression: 30% to 40% reduction in CRP may ease systemic autoimmune symptoms

-- Insulin resistance correction: Restores glucose metabolism toward normal ranges, unlocking weight loss that was previously blocked
+- Insulin resistance correction: Restores glucose metabolism toward normal ranges, achieving weight loss that was previously blocked

-- Cardiovascular risk reduction: Improves lipid profiles, blood pressure, and metabolic markers that are commonly elevated in Hashimoto's
+- Cardiovascular risk reduction: Improves lipid profiles, blood pressure, and metabolic markers that are commonly improved in Hashimoto's

 Important Safety Information